 THE EFFECTS OF SMOKING AND CYCLING AND WHAT IT DOES TO YOUR PERFORMANCE

 Cycling is becoming a hotter trend in today’s society.
-However, there are some things that should be avoided when you choose to do the sport of cycling.
+However, some things should be avoided when you choose to do the sport of cycling.

-Most people are aware that smoking is unhealthy, but that does not change the fact that there are still people who chose to smoke regardless of health concerns.
-In the guideline below you will learn about the effects of smoking and what it can do to you while you are riding.
+Most people know that smoking is unhealthy, but that does not change the fact that some still choose to smoke regardless of health concerns.
+In the guide below, you will learn about the effects of smoking and what it can do to you while riding.

 PERFORMANCE OF CYCLING

-If you are in a position of considering whether you are going to take on an activity that can improve your health, you are in the right area.
+If you consider whether you will take on an activity that can improve your health, you are in the right area.
 Cycling is one of the best ways to get into shape with ease.

-You can start slow to get your body adjusted to the changes that will take place, then increase your cycling time as you start gaining confident that your body is adjusting.
-Any physical sport that is done on a daily basis or at least a few times a week will be beneficial for you and your health.
+You can start slowly, adjusting your body to the changes that will take place, then increase your cycling time as you gain confidence.
+Any physical sport done daily or at least a few times a week will benefit you and your health.

-The best way to go about cycling would be to listen to your body and do not overexert it.
-A great tool to help you gain performance in cycling is to travel to a higher location or altitude.
+The best way to go about cycling would be to listen to your body and not overexert it.
+Travelling to a higher location or altitude is a great tool to help you gain performance in cycling.
 Many athletes utilize the mountains to gain a stronger performance.
-If you are new to cycling, going to a higher altitude is not recommended, until your body is ready to take on more challenge.
+If you are new to cycling, going to a higher altitude is not recommended until your body is ready to take on more challenges.

 The performance of cycling and what it does to your body is tremendous.
 While you can ride easily down the street, each turn and hill helps build up your heart rate, which is an excellent tool to exercise.
-Cycling is a great way to get back into a healthy lifestyle, while a great way to enjoy your surroundings.
+Cycling is a great way to get back into a healthy lifestyle and a great way to enjoy your surroundings.

 HOW SMOKING AFFECTS YOUR HEALTH

-Despite this scientific evidence, the prevalence of smoking in elite athletes is actually many times lower than in the general population.19 The reasons for this are unclear; however, there has been little to no effort made on the part of national governing bodies to encourage smoking among athletes.”
+Despite this scientific evidence, smoking prevalence in elite athletes is many times lower than in the general population.
+The reasons for this are unclear; however, national governing bodies have made little effort to encourage smoking among athletes.”

 Therefore, as your body increases the hemoglobin, it is still an unhealthy way to achieve a stronger performance for your cycling experience.